Kristoff St. John Thanks 'Young And Restless' Fans For Support, 'Y&R' Ratings Get Boost With Neil's Return

 In the post, Kristoff thanked everybody for their support during his Young and Restless absence.
 He made it clear that he’s grateful that they’ve all welcomed him back with open arms, indicating that they’ve helped to fuel his strength and courage.
 He says he’s filled with gratitude toward his online fans and he feels lucky to have them.

 St. John also individually thanked many Twitter followers for their ongoing support, sending thanks to one for “keeping the porch light on” for him.
 The Young and the Restless fans know that Kristoff has navigated some very difficult times in his personal life these past few years since his son Julian’s suicide in November 2014.
-The Y&R star has fought a tough battle to regain balance with his own mental health and it looks like he’s in a great place now and ready for some meaty storylines involving Neil.
+The Y&R star has fought a tough battle to regain balance with his own mental health, and it looks like he’s in a great place now and ready for some meaty storylines involving Neil.

 Stay tuned for Young and Restless spoilers regarding Kristoff St. John’s return as Neil Winters as they emerge.
-There’s plenty of drama involving Devon and Hilary playing out now and chances are good that there’s juicy stuff on the way specifically for Neil as well.
+There’s plenty of drama involving Devon and Hilary playing out now and chances are good that there’s juicy stuff on the way, specifically for Neil as well.